AdobeDocs/experience-manager-learn.en/help/headless-tutorial/authentication/service-credentials.md

 ![Download Service Credentials](assets/service-credentials/download-service-credentials.png)

 Downloading the Service Credentials follows the same steps as the initialization.
-If the initialization has not yet occurred, the user will be presented with an error with tapping the __Get Service Credentials__ button.
+If the initialization has not yet occurred, the user is presented with an error with tapping the __Get Service Credentials__ button.

 1. Ensure you are logged in as a:
     + Member of the __Cloud Manager - Developer__ IMS Product Profile (which grants access to AEM Developer Console)